Theborna/head-football/README.md

 #  head-football
-this is a simple head football name made in the c++ language.
+this is a simple head football game made in the c++ language.

 # controls